VirtusLab/bazel-steward/README.md

 We are also planning to support more git hosting methods, but for now, we only support GitHub.

 ## Configuration
 You can configure how to handle specific dependencies.
-Config is stored in a root of a repository.
+Config is stored in a root of a repository in `bazel-steward.yaml` file.

 Example config:
 ```yaml